hoffipublic/chassis/README.md

 ## TODO <!--- // TODO -->

+current:

+- Fillers should not(!) call fillers of extends/super/parent classes, but directly use `ModelClassData.propsInclSuperclassPropsMap`

+coming up:

 - SQL Functions incl.
 FKs
   - and adhering to CopyBoundrys
   - further CRUD DB operations with "own function names" for each CopyBoundry